tjweisman/dixit/README.md

 The game is built out of:

-1. A server, currently hosted by Heroku [https://dixit-for-bibas.herokuapp.com/](https://dixit-for-bibas.herokuapp.com/).
+1. A server, currently hosted by Heroku at [https://dixit-for-bibas.herokuapp.com/](https://dixit-for-bibas.herokuapp.com/).
 2. A web client, hosted at [https://web.ma.utexas.edu/users/weisman/dixit/dixit.html](https://web.ma.utexas.edu/users/weisman/dixit/dixit.html).
 3. Some scripts to automate the process of adding new cards to the game.